 But there’s good news!
 I noticed another pattern, too.
 On each person’s list, there emerged what I call a “Push Goal.”
 I realized that by focusing on their Push Goal first, people could keep their mojo and achieve ALL of the goals on their list.

 What is a PUSH Goal?

-A Push Goal is the one goal on your list that if achieved would make all (or most) of the others possible.
+It’s the one goal on your list that if achieved would make all (or most) of the others possible.
 Let’s say you made a list of 10 goals for the year (in fact, I recommend making a list of 10).
 Looking at that list, what ONE goal would help you achieve all of the others?

 Your Push Goal isn’t necessarily the goal that’s most important to you, but it IS the one that makes the others possible.
 It’s like a domino effect.
 Achieving that one goal will help you “push through” the others.

 So, take a look at your list.
 Evaluate each of your goals one at a time.
 Decide how many other goals that one goal would make possible if it were achieved.
 This is your Push Goal, and this is where you need to focus your attention.
-You’ll be amazed by how quickly you knock the other goals off your list, when you focus on your Push Goal first.
+You’ll be amazed by how quickly you knock the other goals off your list, when you focus on your one goal first.

 For more information on setting goals, check out Chalene’s book PUSH.